KristofKlein/BC16Starter/README.md

 You will be asked for you AD User password

-It will keep navcontainer up2date.
+It will remove navcontainerhelper and instead setup bcContainerHelper.

 # That's all Folks!